-Internet availability - Pursuant to rules adopted by the SEC, we are providing access to our proxy materials over the internet.
-Accordingly, we sent a Notice to our stockholders.
+Internet Availability - Pursuant to rules adopted by the SEC, we are providing access to our proxy materials over the internet.
+Accordingly, we send a Notice to our stockholders.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-Important Notice - Our 2023 Proxy Statement and Annual Report on Form 10-K for the fiscal year ended December 31, 2022, are available free of charge on the Investors Relations page on our website at www.certara.com.
-We will provide by mail, without charge, a copy of our 2022 Form 10-K at your request.
-Please direct all inquiries to our Investor Relations Department at Certara, Inc. at 100 Overlook Center, Suite 101, Princeton, New Jersey, 08540, or by email at ir@certara.com.
+Important Notice - Our 2024 Proxy Statement and Annual Report on Form 10-K for the fiscal year ended December 31, 2023, are available free of charge on our Investors Relations website at www.ir.certara.com.
+We will provide by mail, without charge, a copy of our 2023 Form 10-K at your request.
+Please direct all inquiries to our Investor Relations Department at Certara, Inc. at 100 Overlook Center, Suite 101, Princeton, NJ, 08540, or by email at ir@certara.com.

 Householding - Householding permits us to mail a single set of proxy materials to any household in which two or more different stockholders reside and are members of the same household or in which one stockholder has multiple accounts.
-If we household materials for future meetings, then only one copy of our 2022 Form 10-K and proxy statement will be sent to multiple stockholders who share the same address and last name. unless we have received contrary instructions from one or more of those stockholders.
+If we household materials for future meetings, then only one copy of our 2023 Form 10-K and proxy statement will be sent to multiple stockholders who share the same address and last name, unless we have received contrary instructions from one or more of those stockholders.
 In addition, we have been notified that certain intermediaries (i.e., brokers, banks or other nominees) will household proxy materials for the annual meeting.
-If you wish to receive a separate copy of our 2022 Form 10-K and proxy statement or of future annual reports and proxy statements, then you may contact our Investor Relations Department by (i) mail at Certara, Inc., Attention: Investor Relations, 100 Overlook Center, Suite 101, Princeton, New Jersey, 08540, or (ii) email at ir@certara.com.
+If you wish to receive a separate copy of our 2023 Form 10-K and proxy statement or of future annual reports and proxy statements, you may contact our Investor Relations Department by mail at Certara, Inc., Attention: Investor Relations, 100 Overlook Center, Suite 101, Princeton, NJ, 08540, or (ii) email at ir@certara.com.
 You can also contact your broker, bank or other nominee to make a similar request.
-If we did not household your proxy materials for the 2023 Annual Meeting but you would like us to do so in the future, please contact our Investor Relations Department by mail or email as listed above.
+If we did not household your proxy materials for the 2024 Annual Meeting but you would like us to do so in the future, please contact our Investor Relations Department by mail or email as listed above.